Mode A and Mode B

 http://domain/<key>/<time>/uri

 In these URL structures, <key> and <time> are the authentication parameters.
 The CDN edge server verifies this information to determine whether to serve the requested content based on the verification results.
-Please not that the order of <key> and <time> in Modes A and B is fixed and cannot be altered.
+Please note that the order of <key> and <time> in Modes A and B is fixed and cannot be altered.

 The symbols <> indicate the positions of the authentication parameters.
 These symbols will not appear in the actual URL.